matthew-brett/barts-setup/barts_setup.md

-As a result, when running this way, you will see many dropped packets and some freezing on the IPAD Switcher Studio interface, and considerable delay between the PROCLAIM output and the IPAD Switcher Studio view of that output.
+As a result, when running this way, you will see many dropped packets and some freezing on the IPAD Switcher Studio interface, and considerable delay between the PROCLAIM OUTPUT and the IPAD Switcher Studio view of that output.

 It's not clear whether this results in freezing in the YouTube stream.